 See also: 12 Inspiring Movies To Watch

-My Roommate is a Gumiho is based on a webcomic that follows the handsome and smart professor, Shin Woo-yeo (Jang Ki-yong).
+My Roommate is a Gumiho is based on a webcomic that follows the handsome and enchanting man, Shin Woo-yeo (Jang Ki-yong).
 Secretly, he's actually a 999-year-old nine-tailed fox.
 In order to become fully human, he collects human energy in a bead.